Kids Education YouTube Niche: Big Audience, Low CPM, High Volume Required · Stitchr[Stitchr](/ "Home")

 The compliance side, making sure content is COPPA-appropriate, avoiding data collection prompts, no calls to action asking children to subscribe, needs human review.
 AI can produce the content; a person needs to check it against platform policies before upload.

-#Realistic Timeline and Expectations
+[\#](#content-realistic-timeline-and-expectations "Permalink")Realistic Timeline and Expectations

 Months 1-3: You will publish into near-silence.
 View counts will be low.
 This is not a sign that the channel is failing, it is the normal search-index and algorithm warm-up period.
 Focus on publishing consistency (2-3 videos per week) and refining your format based on what YouTube Analytics tells you about audience retention.